 Horticultural Hints for August!

-We all need a gardening tradition that everyone can celebrate;
+We need a gardening tradition that everyone can celebrate

 Reinvigorating annuals and containers.